U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Service Animals

 Service dogs are welcome on JetBlue at no extra charge as long as DOT Service Animal Forms are completed at least 48 hours before travel.
-If you’re traveling with a dog that can’t fit comfortably in the space at your feet, you’ll be required to purchase the adjacent seat.
+If you’re traveling with a dog that can’t fit comfortably in the space at your feet, you must purchase the adjacent seat.

 For additional information, visit the airline’s Traveling With Pets page.